Writing therapy: Expressive writing paradigm

+The following quote provides an example of writing instructions for expressive writing:

 For the next 4 days, I would like you to write your very deepest thoughts and feelings about the most traumatic experience of your entire life or an extremely important emotional issue that has affected you and your life.
 In your writing, I'd like you to really let go and explore your deepest emotions and thoughts.
 You might tie your topic to your relationships with others, including parents, lovers, friends, or relatives; to your past, your present or your future; or to who you have been, who you would like to be or who you are now.
 You may write about the same general issues or experiences on all days of writing or about different topics each day.
 All of your writing will be completely confidential.

 Don't worry about spelling, grammar or sentence structure.
 The only rule is that once you begin writing, you continue until the time is up.

-Several measurements were made before and after, but the most striking finding was that relative to the control group, the experimental group made significantly fewer visits to a physician in the following months.
-Although many report being upset by the writing experience, they also find it valuable and meaningful.
+Pennebaker and his team took several measurements before and after, but the most striking finding was that relative to the control group, the experimental group made significantly fewer visits to a physician in the following months.
+Although many reported being upset by the writing experience, they also found it valuable and meaningful.

 Pennebaker has either written or co-written over 130 articles on expressive writing.
-One of these suggested that expressive writing has the potential to actually 'boost' the immune system, perhaps explaining the reduction in physician visits.
-This was shown by measuring lymphocyte response to the foreign mitogens phytohaemagglutinin (PHA) and concanavalin A (ConA) just prior to and 6 weeks after writing.
+One publication suggested expressive writing may boost the immune system, perhaps explaining the reduction in physician visits.
+This was shown by measuring lymphocyte response to the foreign mitogens phytohaemagglutinin (PHA) and concanavalin A (ConA) just prior to and six weeks after writing.
 The significantly increased lymphocyte response led to speculation that expressive writing enhances immunocompetence.
 The results of a preliminary study of 40 people diagnosed with Major Depressive Disorder suggests that routinely engaging in expressive writing may be effective in reducing symptoms of depression.